GoogleCloudPlatform/spanner-migration-tool/docs/cli/web.md

 ## FLAGS

      --open
         Open the Spanner migration tool web interface in the default browser.
+Defaults to false.

      --port=PORT
         The port in which Spanner migration tool will run, defaults to 8080.